 Similar matching overlay of the Shroud image on Leonardo Da Vinci paintings was the basis of the claim that Da Vinci made the Shroud.
-The Christ Pantocrator icon, painted in the year 550, also has perfect overlay as shown above.
+The Christ Pantocrator icon, painted in the year 531, also has perfect overlay as shown above.
 So the argument about the Da Vinci Shroud is not correct.
 Leonardo Da Vinci must have seen and used the Shroud image as his model.

-Scholars believe that there was actually no person called Veronica, and that the popular belief of 'The Veil of Veronica' actually refers to the miraculous image of Jesus on the Holy Shroud of Turin.
+The story of Veronica is celebrated by Catholics in the sixth Station of the Way of the Cross.
+The Holy Bible does not say anything about a person named 'Veronica' or about the 'Veil of Veronica'.
+Scholars believe that there was actually no person called Veronica, but that the popular belief in Jesus image on Veronica's Veil actually refers to the miraculous image of Jesus on the Holy Shroud of Turin.
 The name "Veronica" is believed to have originated from the Greek words 'Vera Icona' with the meaning 'true image' in English.
 The Bible was originally written in Greek, the popular scholarly language during those times.
 Because of the similarity of the Greek words 'Vera Icona' and 'Veronica', many scholars believe that with the passage of time, the story of a veil of Veronica emerged instead of the original 'Vera Icona' or the true image of Jesus on the Shroud.

 Please visit the following websites for further information on the Shroud of Turin